zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFs.md

 ### Pathname Usage Best Practices

 When one is within a cluster, it is recommended to use the pathname of type (1) above instead of a fully qualified URI like (2).
-Futher, applications should not use the knowledge of the mount points and use a path like `hdfs://namenodeContainingUserDirs:port/joe/foo/bar` to refer to a file in a particular namenode.
+Further, applications should not use the knowledge of the mount points and use a path like `hdfs://namenodeContainingUserDirs:port/joe/foo/bar` to refer to a file in a particular namenode.
 One should use `/user/joe/foo/bar` instead.

 ### Renaming Pathnames Across Namespaces